“You can play after you finish your homework.”

-As parents, you’re probably familiar with these types of conversations, where we try to strike an appropriate work-play balance in our kids lives.
+As parents, you’re probably familiar with these types of conversations, where we try to strike an appropriate work-play balance in our kids' lives.
 But have you ever considered the need to strike a similar balance between different types of play?

 What Is Balanced Play?

 There are endless forms of play that our kids engage in, each form teaching them different skills and exercising various parts of their bodies and minds.
 This variety of activities is known as “balanced play.”
-It allows kids to improve different aspects of their cognitive and motor skills, which are then generalized to help them navigate the complex world around them.
+It allows children to improve different aspects of their cognitive and motor skills, which are then generalized to help them navigate the complex world around them.